noenomblot/ADA_P3-jekyll/index.md

 #### Oscars 2016 (*#OscarsSoWhite*) — culture brushes politics, briefly

+**I'll write a short sentence about it later, but we could also delete it this part.**

 Unlike *Star Wars*, the Oscars explicitly intersect with political themes: diversity, representation, and inequality.
 Here, we observe a short-lived increase in interaction between entertainment and politics.